 How to do you pronounce Grenada?

-We get a lot of questions about how to pronounce the names of our favorite Caribbean islands (and how to pronounce the name of the region itself!).
+We get a lot of questions about how to pronounce the names of our favorite Caribbean islands (like Curacao) — and how to pronounce the name of the region itself!).
 As for Grenada pronunciation: This is where the Caribbean island and the city in Spain get most confused.